quozd/awesome-dotnet/README.md

 * [FunScript](http://funscript.info/) - F# to JavaScript compiler with jQuery etc. mappings through a TypeScript type provider.
 * [IronScheme](https://github.com/leppie/IronScheme) - R6RS Scheme compiler, runtime and many standard libraries
 * [JSIL](https://github.com/sq/JSIL) - CIL to JavaScript Compiler http://jsil.org/
+* [Mond](https://github.com/Rohansi/Mond) - A dynamically typed scripting language written in C# with a REPL, debugger, and simple embedding API.
 * [Mono-basic](https://github.com/mono/mono-basic) - Visual Basic Compiler and Runtime
 * [Nemerle](https://github.com/rsdn/nemerle) - Nemerle is a high-level statically-typed programming language for the .NET platform.
 It offers functional, object-oriented and imperative features.
 It has a simple C#-like syntax and a powerful meta-programming system.
 * [Netjs](https://github.com/praeclarum/Netjs) - .NET to TypeScript and JavaScript compiler.
 Portable Class Libraries work great for this.
 You can even pass EXEs.